donaldboulton/minimal-mistakes/_posts/2018-05-14-post-Jekyll-Image-Gallery.md

 ## Jekyll Simple Gallery

 Create a Jekyll images Gallery that loops through all images in a folder.
 Displayed with [MetaFuzzy Isotope](https://isotope.metafizzy.co/) and viewed with [Sachinchoolur LightGallery](http://sachinchoolur.github.io/lightGallery/demos/).
 Not Configured by yml Frontmatter, thus much eaiser to create.
-Using [Images resizing by images.weserv.nl](weserv.nl), which gives a thumnail image displayed in the Isotope gallery and the origional images which is opened by LightGallery.
+Using [Images resizing by images.weserv.nl](weserv.nl), which gives a thumnail image displayed in the Isotope gallery and the origional images which are opened by LightGallery.

-Below is the image gallery includes file as [image-gallery.html](https://raw.githubusercontent.com/donaldboulton/DWB/gh-pages/_includes/image-gallery.html) for Isotope arranged animated thumnails, resized online by [images.weserv.nl](weserv.nl) and displayed in LightGallery.
+The image gallery includes file as [image-gallery.html](https://raw.githubusercontent.com/donaldboulton/DWB/gh-pages/_includes/image-gallery.html) for Isotope arranged animated thumnails, resized online by [images.weserv.nl](weserv.nl) and displayed in LightGallery.

 # The layout file for the gallery